yaser-rahmati-official/Thesis/M.Eng/FER System Based on FCPs.md

 Provides insights into user reactions in scenarios such as _marketing_, _customer service_, and _public opinion research_.

 **4. Surveillance and Security:**
-Assists in identifying suspicious behavior or emotional distress in public spaces, enhancing safety and threat detection.
+Assists in identifying suspicious behavior or emotional distress in public spaces, _enhancing safety and threat detection_.

 **5. Healthcare:**
-Enables non-invasive diagnosis and patient monitoring, including tracking pain levels or emotional responses during treatments.
+Enables non-invasive diagnosis and patient monitoring, including tracking _pain levels_ or _emotional responses during treatments_.

 **6. Entertainment:**
-Powers emotion-driven content recommendations and interactive experiences in movies, games, and augmented/virtual reality.
+Powers emotion-driven content recommendations and interactive experiences in _movies_, _games_, and _augmented/virtual reality_.

 **7. Autonomous Systems:**
 Enhances decision-making in robotics, automotive interfaces, and smart home devices by interpreting human emotional states.